errcricket/Assembly_Pipeline/README.md

 ##Flow
 If n number of Illumina PE files are placed in the data sub-directory...
-* A sub directory named after the base is created.
+* A sub-directory named after the base is created (n sub-directories will be created).
 Each sub-directory will have the following structure:

 * base
 	* fastqc_reports